- Team Impact

 In this era of continuous change and globalization, education has become a necessity for everyone.
 Knowledge gives us the chance to be better, fulfill our dreams and reach our goals.
 Education can help improve people's living conditions.

 I thank Children International from the bottom of my heart for helping me with the cost of my learning at the Ecuadorian Red Cross Institute.
-I will become an excellent professional in prehospital care, and I'll be able to help people the same way you have helped me.
+I will become an excellent paramedic, and I'll be able to help people the same way you have helped me.

 From Lesly’s essay: